 Also, hardgainers shouldn’t lift on consecutive days.
 Back-to-back weight-training sessions can tax their nervous systems and diminish results.
 Try lifting intensely every other day for three weeks, incorporating an easier week, and then ramping back up for three more weeks of heavy lifting.
 This periodized approach will allow your body adequate time to repair muscles.
 (For more on periodization, see “Chart a Course to Fitness”.)

 Solution: Hardgainers benefit more by creating strong, dense core muscles than by isolating smaller muscles.
 Waterbury recommends focusing on multijoint, multimuscle exercises such as squats, dead lifts and bench presses.

 Problem—Low-resistance resistance training.

 Solution – “Don’t fear lifting heavy weights,” says Calabrese.
 “When you lift heavier weights, the resulting muscle tissue is denser and provides you with the shape you’re working so hard to achieve.”
 That goes for women, too, she says.

 To build a foundation of strength, says Cressey, focus on sets that feature fewer reps (three to five) and heavier weights.
 “When this strength is later applied to sets of six to 10 reps, it’s much easier to gain muscle size,” he says.

 If you’re finding yourself exhausted when you do increase those settings, try resting not only between sets, but also between reps.
 That will replenish your body’s supply of adenosine triphosphate (ATP), an energy-rich chemical compound that provides the bulk of the energy your body requires to lift weights.
-(For more on this technique, see “Pause for Power” in the June 2008 archives.)
+(For more on this technique, see “Pause for Power”.)

 Problem—Low human growth hormone.